Time on your devices: How much is too much? The digital balancing act.

 And first, we interrupt this blog post for a brief disclaimer: We know, we know.
 An app giving tips on how to not use your device?
 The irony isn’t lost on us.
 But when it comes to your mental wellbeing, we care.
-And an important piece of that puzzle in today’s mobile-first lifestyle is putting reasonable limits on our screen time.
+And an important piece of that puzzle in today’s digital-first lifestyle is putting reasonable limits on our screen time.

 So it’s pretty safe to say these devices play a huge role in most of our lives.
 We carry them with us wherever we go.
 They keep us up to date on developments in the world and help us to stay connected with colleagues, friends and family.

 We pick them up whenever they ping at us and interact with them for all sorts of activities, from building virtual cartoon farms to learning science-based techniques to work on our mental wellbeing.